 When people take up running, many sign up for a 5k or 10k or even a marathon to kick their motivation in gear.
 Plunking down the registration money gives you a goal to work toward while you train, and you get a medal at the finish line!

-While many races are cancelled this year, several are offering virtual options.
+While many races are still cancelled this year, a few are finding ways to continue safely and several are offering virtual options.

 You run the race on your own and they mail you the race swag.
 Signing up with your virtual tribe will add to your motivation.
 You could even sign up for multiple virtual races and see how your times improve over the months.